JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Optional trait declarations articulate the permitted types for training data.
-To be precise, an implementation makes [scientific type](https://github.com/JuliaAI/ScientificTypes.jl) declarations, which in this case ook like:
+To be precise, an implementation makes [scientific type](https://github.com/JuliaAI/ScientificTypes.jl) declarations, which in this case look like:

 ```julia
 using ScientificTypesBase